isaac-kami/ParaviewFenicsOciCloud/README.md

 ```

-... and Perform a check in the OCI Cloud:
+... and perform a check in the OCI Cloud:

 ![alt text](https://raw.githubusercontent.com/MuchTest/pix/main/b1/b3.png)